Terminating employment due to medical incapacity

 • Notifying the employee of the possibility of dismissal.

-• Giving the person a fair chance to give you their feedback, suggestions, and thoughts on any proposition.
+• Giving the person a fair chance to give you their feedback, suggestions, and thoughts on any proposition, and taking them into consideration.

 • Taking into account the employee’s length of service and whether the job or business contributed to the injury/illness.